microsoft/azure-devops-symbols/README.md

 There are 2 flavors:
 - With `sourceMappingUrl` stamping:\
-You configure your javascript build to 'stamp' or 'index' the .js files with a URL to the sourcemap from the azure devops symbol server, and update the .js.map files to contain the unique client key of the symbol server url.
+You configure your javascript build to 'stamp' or 'index' the .js files with a URL to the sourcemap from the azure devops symbol server, and update the .js.map files to contain the unique client key of the symbol server url.\
 For access to the source maps developers will need to be logged in at your Azure Devops URL, for example https://dev.azure.com/contoso
 - Without `sourceMappingUrl` stamping:\
-Only the .js.map files are stamped with a unique client key (which must be the SHA-256 hash of the corresponding .js file), which will be used in the "Uploading Symbols" step.
+Only the .js.map files are stamped with a unique client key (which **must** be the SHA-256 hash of the corresponding .js file), which will be used in the "Uploading Symbols" step.\
-For access to the source maps developers must use Edge and manually add an AzureDevOps PAT (PersonalAccessToken) under the DevTools 'Symbol Server' setting, as described in [Securely debug original code by using Azure Artifacts symbol server source maps](https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/javascript/consume-source-maps-from-azure) or [Retrieve source maps securely in production in Microsoft Edge DevTools](https://blogs.windows.com/msedgedev/2022/04/12/retrieve-source-maps-securely-in-production-in-microsoft-edge-devtools/)
+For access to the source maps developers must use Edge and manually add an AzureDevOps PAT (PersonalAccessToken) under the DevTools 'Symbol Server' setting, as described in [Securely debug original code by using Azure Artifacts symbol server source maps](https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/javascript/consume-source-maps-from-azure) or [Retrieve source maps securely in production in Microsoft Edge DevTools](https://blogs.windows.com/msedgedev/2022/04/12/retrieve-source-maps-securely-in-production-in-microsoft-edge-devtools/).\
-Edge will automatically compute the SHA-256 hash of a script and use it as the index to search the in the orginization's ADO artifacts.
+Edge will automatically compute the SHA-256 hash of a script and use it as the index to search the in the organization's ADO artifacts.

 ## 1. Stamping the sourcemaps
 ### option a) Stamp with WebPack